Uppalwainarendhar/LGMVIP-Web-Task-2/README.md

 This is project whcih can fetch the data from (https://reqres.in/api/users?page=1)

+First install npm:

+### 'npm install'

+This command intalls npm in your meachine.

 ## Available Scripts

 In the project directory, you can run: